- SAP is aggressively pushing HEC or HANA Enterprise Cloud and other private cloud providers.

 - Instance Size?: According to the matrix, AWS only supports “medium instances?”
-First, AWS offers very large instances, and these are priced right on their website.
+First, AWS offers huge instances, and these are priced right on their website.
 We will show the large instance sizes available right from the AWS website further on in this document.
-Secondly, AWS has very large customers running large instances.
-All of this is exceptionally well known among those that work in or research cloud service providers
+Secondly, AWS has huge customers running large instances.
+All of this is exceptionally well known among those that work in or research cloud service providers.

-- All Cloud Providers Lead AWS in Automation?: According to the matrix, AWS only has planned automation, while the other providers have automation currently.
+- All Cloud Providers Lead AWS in Automation?: According to the matrix, AWS only has planned automation, while the other providers currently have automation.
 What services are considered automation in HEC, HPE, and Azure?
-It’s difficult to understand what is meant here without more specifics.
+It isn’t easy to understand what is meant here without more specifics.
 However, there are many automated services in AWS.
 Something to consider is that AWS is the leading innovator of cloud service providers.
 There is virtually nothing that other cloud service providers have that AWS does not have.
 Examples of automation in AWS include Chef for infrastructure automation.
 Another is AWS System Management Automation.
 And a third is Ansible for AWS.
 Overall, Brightwork ranks AWS in the leader category in automation.

-- All SAP Products Work on All Service Providers?: This matrix proposes that all SAP products can be run on all the cloud service providers.
+- All SAP Products Work on All Service Providers?: This matrix proposes that one can run all SAP products on all the cloud service providers.
 That is incorrect.
 Not all of SAP’s products will run in the cloud.
 SAP has very little in the way of production instances in the cloud, particularly as a percentage of their on-premises numbers.
-SAP’s application has specific limitations in this regard, which need to be overcome during the migration/implementation.
-There are overall, a low volume of SAP internally developed applications currently residing in a public cloud or even hosted (private cloud).
+SAP’s application has specific limitations, which need to be overcome during the migration/implementation.
+Overall, there is a low volume of SAP internally developed applications currently residing in a public cloud or even hosted (private cloud).
 The vast majority of internally developed SAP applications are still delivered on-premises.
-Products like SuccessFactors or Ariba, primarily acquisitions that were in the cloud before they were acquired by SAP, are designed to run natively in the cloud.
+Products like SuccessFactors or Ariba, primarily acquisitions in the cloud before they were acquired by SAP, are designed to run natively.
 The majority of S/4HANA on-premises versions of the application are on-premises rather than the private cloud/hosted.

 - Greenfield Implementations?: Why does AWS only support Greenfield implementations?
 If the issue is one of hybrid cloud, both Cisco and VMware have introduced hybrid cloud extensions of AWS.
 This matrix may be dated as both VMware and Cisco hybrid extensions are recent developments.

-- All of the Cloud Service Providers But AWS Support EMEA and APAC?: Which three cloud service providers have the highest CAPEX in the world?
+- All Cloud Service Providers But AWS Support EMEA and APAC?: Which three cloud service providers have the highest CAPEX in the world?
 The answer is AWS, Google Cloud, and Azure.

 Where are the (supposed) missing data centers for AWS in EMEA and Asia?

-The following few pages provide coverage of the testing of latency, which contradicts the statement regarding AWS’s limitations internationally.
+The following few pages provide latency testing coverage, which contradicts the statement regarding AWS’s limitations internationally.
 For those interested in the main topic of the overall comparison, scroll past this section.

 International Latency Testing

-However, of the three hyper-scale could service providers, AWS does lag both Azure and Google Cloud in their network connectivity.
-This topic is covered in the research by ThousandEyes, which is a company that works in networking and network analysis.
+However, of the three hyper-scale cloud service providers, AWS lags both Azure and Google Cloud in their network connectivity.
+This topic is covered in the research by ThousandEyes, a company that works in networking and network analysis.

 “Why AWS chooses to route its traffic through the Internet while the other two big players use their internal backbone might have to do with how each of these service providers has evolved.
 Google and Microsoft have the historical advantage of building and maintaining a vast backbone network.
 AWS, the current market leader in public cloud offerings, focused initially on rapid delivery of services to the market, rather than building out a massive backbone network.
 Given their current position, increasing profitability and recent investments in undersea cables, it is likely that their connectivity architecture will change over time.
 Enterprises considering a move to the public cloud should consider connectivity architectures to evaluate their appetite for risk while striking a balance with features and functionality.
 Enterprises should also be aware that even though public cloud backbones are each maintained by a single vendor, they are still multi-tenant service infrastructures that typically don’t offer SLAs.
 Furthermore, public cloud connectivity architectures continuously evolve and can be subject to precipitous changes at the discretion of the provider.”

-However, even though there are differences that give the advantage of Azure and GCP over AWS, in testing, the bi-directional latency was quite similar.
+However, even though there are differences that give Azure and GCP advantages over AWS, the bi-directional latency was quite similar in testing.

-From the US to other regions, the results are quite close, with AWS lagging somewhat in 4 of the five comparisons.
+The results are quite close from the US to other regions, with AWS lagging somewhat in 4 of the five comparisons.
 But the differences are small.